Shadow7726/GAMP-5/TESTING.md

 | Software Configuration Management       | Category 4, 5    | Software Configurations                         | - Use a Configuration Management System for version control and manage software changes |                                                                                                             | - Any discrepancies in configuration to be addressed through change control process
 | Compliance with Regulatory Requirements | Category 3, 4, 5 | Automated System Compliance                     | - Regularly review updates to regulations and assess impact on system                                                                                                   | - Implement required changes in system through change control process
 | Validation of Automated System Upgrades  | Category 3, 4, 5 | Upgrades and Patches                            | - Test upgrades in staging environment.
 Deploy only after validation testing passes                                                                                                      | - Validation testing to include integration testing, user acceptance testing etc.

+---

+# Validation and Testing for Automated Systems (Category 3, 4, 5)

+For Automated Systems falling under GAMP® Categories 3, 4, and 5, the validation and testing process involves the development and execution of installation, operational, and performance qualification protocols.
+Below are the key steps for this process:

+## Installation Qualification (IQ)
+- **Objective:** Verify the proper installation of hardware, software, and infrastructure according to vendor specifications.
+- **Activities:**
+  - Check system components and perform an inventory check.
+  - Verify equipment calibration status.
+  - Review system configurations and ensure security controls are in place.
+  - Generate a baseline for operational qualification.

+## Operational Qualification (OQ)
+- **Objective:** Execute test cases to ensure that the software functions as per user requirements and specifications.
+- **Activities:**
+  - Test interface functionality and integration with other systems.
+  - Validate editing, retrieving, processing, and reporting of data.
+  - Test error handling, alarms, and audit trails.
+  - Run tests in different operating environments if applicable.

+## Performance Qualification (PQ)
+- **Objective:** Validate the performance of the system under various conditions.
+- **Activities:**
+  - Perform stress and load testing to verify stability under peak conditions.
+  - Determine system bottlenecks and hardware limitations.
+  - Assess system behavior during failure scenarios.
+  - Measure system metrics like uptime and response time.
+  - Optimize system performance and configurations.

+## General
+- **Traceability:** Ensure traceability to requirements and risk assessment.
+- **Data Integrity:** Test data integrity, reliability, and accuracy checks.
+- **Deviations:** Address deviations, investigate failures, and document resolutions.
+- **Verification:** Implement independent verification of testing as applicable.
+- **Compliance:** Ensure compliance with applicable regulations (GxP, 21 CFR Part 11, etc.).

+# Data Integrity for Automated Systems (Category 3, 4, 5)

+For Automated Systems falling under GAMP® Categories 3, 4, and 5, ensuring data integrity is paramount.
+The process involves implementing data integrity controls throughout the lifecycle of the system, including audit trails and electronic signatures per ALCOA+ principles.

+## Data Integrity Controls

+- **Objective:** Implement robust controls to ensure data integrity and compliance with ALCOA+ principles.

+- **Activities:**
+  - **Audit Trails:** Establish comprehensive audit trails that capture relevant system activities, providing a detailed record of changes and interactions.
+  - **Electronic Signatures:** Implement electronic signatures in accordance with ALCOA+ principles:
+    - **Attributable:** Each action is traceable to an individual.
+    - **Legible:** Signatures are clear and readable.
+    - **Contemporaneous:** Actions are recorded in real-time.
+    - **Original:** The record is the true and unaltered representation of the activity.
+    - **Accurate:** Ensuring accuracy and reliability of the recorded information.

+## Implementation Across the Lifecycle

+- **Development Phase:**
+  - Define and incorporate data integrity controls in the system design and coding.
+  - Ensure that audit trail functionalities are well-integrated from the early stages.

+- **Validation Phase:**
+  - Verify the effectiveness of audit trails and electronic signatures during validation protocols.
+  - Confirm that data integrity controls align with user requirements.

+- **Operation Phase:**
+  - Regularly review and monitor audit trails for any anomalies or deviations.
+  - Conduct periodic checks to ensure electronic signatures remain compliant.
+  - Address and investigate any issues related to data integrity promptly.

+- **Change Management:**
+  - Implement data integrity assessments for any system changes.
+  - Ensure that modifications adhere to ALCOA+ principles.

+## Compliance and Reporting

+- **Documentation:** Maintain comprehensive documentation related to data integrity controls.
+- **Reporting:** Include data integrity compliance in regular reports and audits.
+- **Training:** Provide training to personnel involved in utilizing and maintaining data integrity controls.